Python DataFrame API reference

 No

 The output column names.
-When agg=False, provide names for each search-source output column and the score column.
-When agg=True, provide a single array column name.
+When agg=False, specify a name for each search source output column and for the score column.
+When agg=True, specify a single array column name.

 config